john-winko/Digital-Kitchen/Notes.md

 # Complete
 -

-# QA
+# QA / UI polish
+- Keywords
--
+- Wireframe

 # In progress
-- Wireframing
+- Meal Browsing
+- Add meals to personal catalog

 # Backlog
 - Create logo and use in navbar